 Auto Insurance Information

-Students must be authorized, prior to driving University-owned vehicles or rental cars, regardless of the reason for driving.
+Students who wish to drive university-owned vehicles or rental cars must seek and receive authorization first, regardless of the reason for driving.
 The Driver Authorization process can be found here.

 Students, faculty, and staff driving privately owned, leased, or rented vehicles on University business must carry Personal Automobile Insurance.
-It is important to note that the owner's individual Personal Auto Liability coverage is primary for any claims that occur, and the University's Liability insurance will not respond until the individual's Personal Auto Liability limits are exhausted.
+The owner's Personal Auto Liability coverage is primary for any claims that occur.
+If the University's Liability insurance responds, that could occur only after the individual's Personal Auto Liability limits are fully exhausted.
 Also, there is no Auto Physical Damage coverage within the University's policies for privately owned, leased, or rented vehicles.

 All University-owned vehicles are insured for Auto Liability and Auto Physical Damage while being driven in the United States.

 IMPORTANT NOTE: GVSU's insurance coverage only applies when rentals are being operated for University-related business.
 GVSU's Auto coverage will not extend to personal use of a rental vehicle.

 If you need to rent a vehicle for university business, please go to the Driver Approval, Vehicle Use and Rental Procedures page located here.